-Faculty: CAPT Hegarty (Chair), CDR Stewart, LT Hallett, LT Schmaldienst, Capt.
-Christian, QM1 Bonacorfi.
+Faculty: CAPT Hegarty (Chair), CDR Coxson, LT Robinson, LT Schmaldienst, Capt Christensen, GySgt Caldas, QM1 Bonacorfi.

 Naval and Marine Corps officers are commissioned from Maine Maritime Academy in two categories -- active duty through the Naval Service Reserve Officers Training Corps (NROTC) program and inactive duty reservists through the Strategic Sealift Officer Program (SSOP).
 NROTC program graduates continue on to assignments in Naval Aviation, Surface Warfare, Submarine Warfare, Special Warfare, or the U.S. Marine Corps.
 The SSOP program is designed to ensure the United States has a strong Merchant Marine to serve as a naval auxiliary in time of national emergency.
 Each of the two commissioning programs has its own academic and military service requirements commensurate with the amount of support and training received.
 Both programs require completion of certain Naval Science courses which are taught by the active duty officers assigned to the Department of Naval Science.
 A minor program in Naval Science is offered by this department.

-Professors Barlow (Academic Dean), Boucher, Cleveland (Chair), Sahl; Associate Professors McKenna, Muhlin, Verde; Assistant Professor Harakas; Teaching Assistant/Technical Support O’Malley; Adjunct Faculty Knapp.
+Professors Boucher, Cleveland, Sahl; Associate Professors McKenna (Chair), Muhlin, Verde; Assistant Professor Harakas; Teaching Assistant/Technical Support O’Malley; Adjunct Faculty Hazlett, Knapp; Emeritus Professor Barlow.

 The Corning School of Ocean Studies provides skills essential to pursuing science-related careers.
 Our programs of study instill intellectual curiosity, develop critical thinking, inform over multiple scientific disciplines, enhance individual communication abilities, and give direct, meaningful experiences with a range of scientific instruments including those devoted to oceanographic and marine biological research.
 Our programs integrate scientific instruction with shipboard experiences and training.
 The department maintains faculty with expertise in the essential areas of marine science and the facilities that enable students to benefit from faculty experience.